RamiAlkhateeb/Library-Management-System/README.md

 dotnet build
 ```

-Knowing That I made an app service to deploy the app to it (https://librarymsbackend.azurewebsites.net/) as you can see in the screenshot
+Knowing That I made an app service to deploy the app to it (https://librarymsbackend.azurewebsites.net/swagger/index.html) as you can see in the screenshot , it won't works online because I used sqlite db

 ![alt text](https://github.com/RamiAlkhateeb/LibraryManagementSystem/blob/master/azure.png?raw=true)